Apple reportedly 'racing' to get HBO and Showtime on its streaming service

 While we don't know precisely how Apple's streaming service will look until that March 25th showcase, it's very likely to get its hooks into nearly all of the company's media-consuming hardware, from iPhone to Apple TV.
 (Remember when it was going to make a TV?
 Seems like a decade ago.)

 Timing is reportedly tight.
 According to Bloomberg sources, a couple of deals are set to be inked this Friday.
 The gameplan is to ensure that people using Apple hardware will keep themselves interested with the company's own apps and media, instead of hopping to 3rd party apps and services, like users do with Netflix and standalone apps from HBO and the rest.
-It's worked well for Apple Music.
+The process has worked out well for Apple Music.

 Rumors suggest that Apple will pitch its video and magazine services as separate entities with separate prices, but it could offer a bundle that offers, say, both services and an Apple Music sub at a cheaper price.
 Apple's Tim Cook had noted that services will be crucial for the company, as iPhone sales slow and hardware innovation makes the once-annual upgrade less of a draw.